-State of California County of }
+State of California County of \\\\\

-the original power of attorney , Notary Public, certify that on and the copy of the power of attorned copy of the original power of attorn ey.
-I further certify that
+I (name of notary public), Notary Public, certify that on (date), I examined the original power of attorney and the copy of the power of attorney.
+I further certify that the copy is a true and correct copy of the original power of attorney.

-Notary Public Signature Notary Public Seal
+Notary Public Signature

+Notary Public Seal